Rules & Regulations

 Adjudicator Scoring & Award System

-Special awards and a Star Performer Award will be presented at each award ceremony by one of our fabulous adjudicators!
+Special awards will be presented at each award ceremony by one of our fabulous adjudicators!

 **NEW**The Top 5 overall competitive routines in each division’s age and category will be announced and Top 3 will be awarded cash scholarships.